 - Check the Firmware Version to see if it has been updated.

-Clean Up The AirPods
+4. Clean them Up

-Get Your Operating System Updated
+5. Get Your Operating System Updated

-Factory Reset
+6. Factory Reset

 If all the above-stated solutions fail to fix your problem, you are left with a hard choice.
 You will have to reset the AirPods to bring them to their prime condition.
-For this purpose, find, press, and hold the reset button on the back of the AirPod case for good fifteen minutes.
+For this purpose, find, press, and hold the reset button on the back of the AirPod case for a good fifteen minutes.

-Try Apple Support
+7. Try Apple Support

 When you contact Apple Support, it is important to clearly communicate your issue.
 Make sure to have the following information noted down for a smoother and more effective experience: